Early Childhood Curriculum

 The youngest learners also attend special subject area classes taught by faculty who are professionally trained for that specific discipline.
 Students attend weekly classes in music, art, Spanish, and STEM.
 Daily Physical Education classes provide the students with opportunities to exercise and develop coordination and social interaction skills.
 Each special subject teacher has designed a curriculum developmentally appropriate to each grade level.
 This curriculum often complements the homeroom curriculum.

 Students progress through to Lower School with the foundation necessary for academic success, confidence in school routines, value for learning and respect for one another.
+Contact us to learn more about our private preschool and kindergarten program as well as our elementary, middle and high school programs at Wardlaw + Hartridge - a leading private and independent school in New Jersey.

 Distance learning for Early Childhood students remains holistically focused on broad language, cognitive, physical, and social-emotional development with a focus on Kindergarten-readiness in Pre-Kindergarten and Junior Kindergarten.
 Learning activities and experiences emphasize interaction and creativity while balancing work that can be assessed from a distance.
 Most of the Early Childhood students' work requires minimal technology or specialized materials for instruction.